Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Design Optimization

 \subsection{Solving the Optimization}

 The nature of the cost is highly nonlinear, non-convex, non-differentiable, and with a plethora of local minima.
 For these reasons, we opted for gradient-free, sampling-based optimization, specifically Adaptive Stochastic Search \cite{zhou2014stoch_search}.
 Adaptive stochastic search is a sampling-based method within stochastic optimization that transforms the original optimization problem via a probabilistic approximation.
 The core concept behind this algorithm is approximating the gradient of the objective function by evaluating random perturbations around some nominal value of the variable of optimization, a concept that also appears under the name Stochastic Variational Optimization and shares many similarities with natural evolution strategies and the Cross Entropy Method \cite{rubinstein2001combinatorial,de2005CEM}.
-Given the objective function $L(\cdot)$ and an initial guess solution $\vc{x}$, where $\vc{x}=[\bm{\ell},\vc{q}_1, \vc{q}_2,\ldots,\vc{q}_m]$, we sample $K$ solutions using mean $\bm{\mu}=\vc{x}$ and variance $\bm{\sigma}^2$ (we abuse the notation here to indicate $\bm{\sigma}$ multiplying by itself element-wise), evaluate the objective function for each one of them\footnote{The sign reversal (-$L$) in Alg.~\ref{alg:SS} occurs because the algorithm was initially formulated to solve maximization problems instead.} and map its value using a shape function $S(\cdot)$; in our implementation we used $S(L) = \exp({10L})$.
+Given the objective function $L(\cdot)$ and an initial guess solution $\vc{x}$, where $\vc{x}=[\bm{\ell},\vc{q}_1, \vc{q}_2,\ldots,\vc{q}_m]$, we sample $K$ solutions using mean $\bm{\mu}=\vc{x}$ and variance $\bm{\sigma}^2$ (we abuse the notation here to indicate $\bm{\sigma}$ multiplying by itself element-wise), evaluate the objective function for each one of them. and map its value using a shape function $S(\cdot)$; in our implementation we used $S(L) = \exp({10L})$.
 We then normalize the values $S(L)$ in $[0,1]$ and update the mean and variance of our sampling through an $S$-weighted combination of the sampled solutions; thus, the better a sampled solution is, the more it influences the newly calculated mean and variance.
 To satisfy the constraints, samples and updated $\bm{\mu}$'s are clipped to the allowable range of values.
 The procedure is summarized in Alg.~\ref{alg:SS}.
 While \cite{zhou2014stoch_search} was developed to accommodate sampling from any distribution of the exponential family, we opted for Gaussian sampling for its simplicity.
 Furthermore, we applied clipping to ensure constraints are satisfied, and performed normalization of $L$ to improve convergence of the algorithm.
+However, there are no mathematical guarantees of convergence, as addressed in \cite{zhou2014stoch_search}.
+For our problem that has a plethora of local minima, while the sampling nature of Alg.~\ref{alg:SS} helps overcome some of these local minima, there is not theoretic guarantee for global optimality.